planningcenter/api-docs/source/includes/_people.md

 --------- | ----
 pending | boolean

-To add someone to a household, you must specify the person as a relationship:<br>
+To add someone to a household, you must specify the person as a relationship:
 `{"data":{"attributes":{},"relationships":{"person":{"data":{"type":"Person","id":"1"}}}}}`

 ### Update an existing Household Membership